Standing on the Corner (band): History

+Origins & Standing on the Corner (2014–2016)

 In 2014, Gio Escobar and Jack Nolan formed a guitar-based live group called Children of the Corner; the name was an homage to Harlem rap collective Children of the Corn.
 This project later evolved into Standing on the Corner.
 Escobar and Nolan wrote several tape machine-recorded songs that were not initially intended for release.
 Later Escobar brought some of those same demos he was working on to producer Jasper Marsalis, who helped produce them.
-Work on those songs resulted in the band's 2016 self-titled debut.
+Work on those songs resulted in the band's 2016 self-titled debut album.

+Red Burns & other work (2017–2024)

 In 2017, Standing on the Corner released their second album Red Burns.
 Soon after the release of Red Burns, Marsalis left the group.
 In 2019, they contributed to Solange's album When I Get Home, with production and writing credits on the songs "S McGregor (interlude)", "Can I Hold the Mic (interlude)", "Down With the Clique", "Nothing Without Intention (interlude)", "Exit Scott (interlude)", and "Not Screwed! (interlude)".
 After their contributions to Solange's project, multi-instrumentalist Caleb Giles announced he was leaving the group on good terms to focus on his solo rap career.

-Standing on the Corner earned production credits on Danny Brown's 2019 album uknowhatimsayin¿ for the track "Shine".
+Standing on the Corner earned production credits on Danny Brown's 2019 album UKnoWhatImSayin? for the track "Shine".
 On May 11, 2020, they released the video for their single "Angel", starring Melvin Van Peebles.
 Peebles is a major influence for their catalog, with the group having sampled him multiple times, implementing spoken word passages into their record in a similar vein to Peebles' own albums.

 In 2023, Standing on the Corner debuted the Taino Needle Science Drone Acupuncture Program, at Performance Space New York.
 The program ran from February 1 to June 30.

+Standing on the Corner II (2025–present)

+In 2025, Standing on the Corner released a series of singles titled "Baby", "R U Scared?" and "Friends 2day Enemies 2morrow" via XL Recordings.
+Later that same year, they put out a CD-only single that featured three different versions of a song titled "Gimme My Gun".
+These would later appear on their third album, Standing on the Corner II.
+The album, which includes features from Danny Brown, Solange, Sonia Sanchez and Styles P, was initially released on DVD, before being reissued on vinyl and digital formats in 2026.